Avoid Being a Victim of Phishing by Following These Proper Guidelines

-Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and money), often for malicious reasons, by disguising as a trustworthy entity in an electronic communication.
-Phishing is typically carried out by email spoofing or instant messaging, and it often directs users to enter personal information at a fake website, the look and feel of which are identical to the legitimate one and the only difference is the URL of the website in concern.
-Phishing is an example of social engineering techniques used to deceive users, and exploits weaknesses in current web security.
+Phishing is the attempt to obtain sensitive information such as usernames, passwords, and credit card details (and money), often for malicious reasons, by disguising as a trustworthy entity in electronic communication.
+It usually results from email spoofing or instant messaging, and it often directs users to enter personal information at a fake website, the look and feel of which are identical to the legitimate one and the only difference is the URL of the site in concern.
+Phishing is an example of social engineering techniques used to deceive users and exploits weaknesses in current web security.

 If you feel you have fallen victim to phishing, here are some things you can do to minimise risks:

-– The next thing to do is to change your passwords for all affected accounts.
+The next thing to do is to change your passwords for all affected accounts.
 Changing both your username and password would be better.
-Your system administrator will be able to advice you on which accounts have been attacked.
+Your system administrator will be able to advise you on which accounts have been attacked.

-– In the event you have provided any personal information, you must report it to the relevant authorities and financial institutions.
+In the event you have provided any personal information, you must report it to the relevant authorities and financial institutions.
 Also, immediately change your account numbers and any other account log-in details.
-It would be best if you cold also close all accounts which were involved in the phishing attack.
+It would be best if you could even close all accounts which were involved in the phishing attack.

-– In the next few months of the phishing attack, stay alert and on the look out for any signs of identity theft.
+In the next few months of the phishing attack, stay alert and on the lookout for any signs of identity theft.
 The best option would be to reformat your computer and have your operating system reinstalled.
-In view of the increasing attacks, it would be best to update your backup systems.
+Because of the increasing attacks, it would be best to update your backup systems.

-In the event you actually fall victim, it would be advisable to immediately seek the help of experts.
+In the event you already fall victim, it would be advisable to seek the help of experts immediately.
 Professionals, like IT Solutions Pte.
-Ltd. will be able to provide you all the IT support and IT maintenance you require.
-They will also be able to provide you and your staff the training you require on how to identify phishing emails.
-Your data is precious and it is best you take all necessary steps to safeguard it before it’s too late.
+Ltd. will be able to provide you with all the ransomware support services and IT maintenance you require.
+They will also be able to offer you and your staff the training you need on how to identify phishing emails.
+Your data is precious, and it is best you take all necessary steps to safeguard it before it’s too late.